oracle-livelabs/em-omc/mysql/oci-mysqlee-monitoring/b-lab-one-database-management/dbm.md

 In this lab, you will explore Database Management for External MySQL DB System.
 Database Management provides a single-pane-of-glass view of your cloud and on-premises databases in OCI, helping you monitor and detect issues efficiently.

-Below are some of the key tasks you will, categorized under database monitoring and management.
+Below are some of the key tasks you will perform which are categorized under database monitoring and management.

 Estimated time: 20 minutes